tinglesoftware/azure-resources-cleaner/README.md

 You can also choose to watch the repository so as to be notified when a new release is published.

-TODO:

-- Support deployment to Azure Functions (Dynamic Tier and existing App Service Plan)
-- Support deployment to Kubernetes via Kustomize
-- Support deployment to Kubernetes via HELM
-- Support deployment to Kubernetes via single file in the release artifacts
-- Support deployment from Azure Marketplace
+TODO: Support deployment from Azure Marketplace

 ### Issues &amp; Comments